sofa-framework/doc/components/mapping/linear/deformableonrigidframemapping.md

 <!-- generate_doc -->
 # DeformableOnRigidFrameMapping

-Set the positions and velocities of points attached to a rigid parent
+Set the positions and velocities of points attached to a rigid parent.

 ## Vec3d,Rigid3d,Vec3d